 Enter the amount of proceeds that will be allocated to such a fund.

-Enter the amount of the proceeds that will be used to pay principal, interest, or call premium on any other issue of bonds after 90 days of the date of issue, including proceeds that will be used to fund an escrow account for this purpose.
+Enter the amount of the proceeds that will be used to pay principal, interest, or call premium on any taxable bonds, including proceeds that will be used to fund an escrow account for this purpose.

-Complete this part only if the bonds are to be used to refund a prior issue of tax-exempt bonds.
+Complete this part only if the bonds are to be used to refund a prior issue of tax-exempt bonds or taxable bonds.
 For a lease or installment sale, write "N/A" in the space to the right of the title for Part V.

 Lines 31 and 32.

 The remaining weighted average maturity is determined without regard to the refunding.
 The weighted average maturity is determined in the same manner as on line 21, column (d).

 If more than a single issue of tax-exempt bonds or taxable bonds will be refunded, enter the date of issue for each refunded issue.
 Enter the date in an MM/DD/YYYY format.

 An allocation of volume cap is required if the nonqualified amount for the issue is more than $15 million but is not more than the amount that would cause the issue to be private activity bonds.

 If any portion of the gross proceeds of the issue is or will be invested in a guaranteed investment contract (GIC), as defined in Regulations section 1.148-1(b), enter the amount of the gross proceeds so invested, as well as the final maturity date of the GIC and the name of the provider of such contract.